-- Complete the Honors First Year Block (HONS 193 FYS:, HONS 100 Multi-modal Communications, and PHIL 101H Reasoning: Honors) or the transfer equivalent within one academic year of joining the program. - Must either complete 6 credit hours of HONS courses (or courses with the Honors Designation) per academic year, or be within 12 credit hours of completing the Honors requirements.
-Exceptions will be made for students studying abroad during the academic year. - 3.
+- 1. Complete the Honors First Year Block (HONS 193 FYS:, HONS 100 Multi-modal Communications, and PHIL 101H Reasoning: Honors) or the transfer equivalent within one academic year of joining the program. - 2.
+Must either complete 6 credit hours of HONS courses (or courses with the Honors Designation) per academic year, or be within 12 be made for students studying abroad during the academic year. - 3.
 Must achieve a cumulative GPA of 3.3 at the time of graduation and good academic standing throughout their tenure at Gonzaga (as defined by the undergraduate catalogue).
 Students who drop below a 3.0 for two consecutive semesters will be removed from the program (subject to Director review).

-Students who fail to meet these requirements will be removed from the program and will no longer qualify for the Honors scholarship.
+program and will no longer qualify for the Honors scholarship.